ComPath Resource Utilities

 This repository contains the different resources derived or generated using ComPath.
-Among these resources, there are Jupyter notebooks outlining possible analyses that can be made using ComPath plugins as well as the results of the curation effort (‘mappings’ folder) where we generated pathway mappings between three of the major pathway databases (see below) are stored.
+Among these resources, there are Jupyter notebooks outlining possible analyses that can be made using ComPath plugins as well as the results of the curation effort (see the mappings folder) where pathway mappings between three of the major pathway databases (see below) are stored.
 As of March 2020, PathBank mappings are now available in ComPath.

-If you use ComPath in your work, please cite :
+If you use ComPath in your work, please consider citing:

-A total of 3 mapping files are stored in this package, one for each pairwise comparison [*].
+A total of 6 mapping files are stored in this package, one for each pairwise comparison [*].
 These data are available under the CC0 1.0 Universal License.

 We have distinguished between two types of relationships between pathways (mappings): “equivalentTo” and “isPartOf”.